TrellixVulnTeam/swahilipython_SCMU/Doc/library/doctest.rst

-As your collection of doctest'ed modules grows, you'll want a way to run all their doctests systematically.  :mod:`doctest` provides two functions that can be used to create :mod:`unittest` test suites from modules and text files containing doctests.
+As your collection of doctest'ed modules grows, you'll want a way to run all their doctests systematically.  :mod:`doctest` provides two functions that can be used to create :mod:`unittest` test suites kutoka modules and text files containing doctests.
 To integrate with :mod:`unittest` test discovery, include a :func:`load_tests` function in your test module::

-   import unittest
+   agiza unittest
-   import doctest
+   agiza doctest
-   import my_module_with_doctests
+   agiza my_module_with_doctests

    def load_tests(loader, tests, ignore):
        tests.addTests(doctest.DocTestSuite(my_module_with_doctests))
        return tests

-There are two main functions for creating :class:`unittest.TestSuite` instances from text files and modules with doctests:
+There are two main functions for creating :class:`unittest.TestSuite` instances kutoka text files and modules with doctests:

 .. function:: DocFileSuite(*paths, module_relative=True, package=None, setUp=None, tearDown=None, globs=None, optionflags=0, parser=DocTestParser(), encoding=None)

-   Convert doctest tests from one or more text files to a :class:`unittest.TestSuite`.
+   Convert doctest tests kutoka one or more text files to a :class:`unittest.TestSuite`.

    The returned :class:`unittest.TestSuite` is to be run by the unittest framework